 The direction of various derivative operators in 3D space is illustrated in Figure 2.
-Note that, the potential field f for gravity data is Bouguer anomaly which is the gravity field in the z-direction.

-Figure 2.
-The direction of various derivative operators in 3D space.

-GDO which is based on "3D directional derivative" will give the flexibility to control the direction of the derivative.
+Note that the potential field f for gravity data is Bouguer anomaly, the gravity field in the z-direction.
+GDO which is based on a "3D directional derivative" will give the flexibility to control the direction of the derivative.
 Subsequently, the enhanced anomaly will be maximized and correspond with the desired orientation of the anomalous body.

-GDO is also normalized with AS which will return a value between -1 to 1.
-As seen in Figure 2, if the "3D directional derivative" is aligned and has the same direction with AS so that the GDO will return value 1.
+GDO is also normalized with AS, which will return values between -1 to 1.
+As seen in Figure 2, if the "3D directional derivative" is aligned and has the same direction with AS, the GDO value will be 1.
 Conversely, if the "3D directional derivative" has the opposite direction with AS, the GDO value will be -1.
-The opposite direction means a negative value which pould be obtained from the derivative of the potential field in the horizontal direction of x and y.
+The opposite direction means a negative value obtained from the derivative of the potential field in the horizontal direction of x and y.